defektive/defektive.github.io/content/how_to/Phishing Credential Harvesting and Beyond/20-infrastructure.md

 I also installed VS Code (https://code.visualstudio.com/sha/download?build=stable&os=linux-deb-x64)

-In an effort to make things more clear and easier to understand while we hop through browser tabs and URLS, we'll want to setup some DNS magic for our docker conainters.
+In an effort to make things more clear and easier to understand while we hop through browser tabs and URLS, we'll want to setup some DNS magic for our docker containers.
 This requires us to replace the default `systemd-resolved` in Ubuntu with `dnsmasq`.
-Then we'll use a program to populate `dnsmasq` configs with docker container information.
+Then we'll use a program to populate `dnsmasq` configuration with docker container information.
 This step is only for local testing.

 This [article](https://computingforgeeks.com/install-and-configure-dnsmasq-on-ubuntu/) came in handy to switch to `dnsmasq`.
 In addition to that article, we'll also need to add the following to the `dnsmasq.conf`